jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 This high-level overview of a DPLA platform architecture is intended to spur discussion.
 There are many possibilities for what a DPLA technical architecture may look like.
-Presented here is a technical architecture which would enable the DPLA to function in the way that the web works.
+Presented here is a technical architecture which would enable the DPLA to function in the way that the Web works.
 Development could be scaffolded quickly and immediately begin to provide real benefits from the DPLA effort.